The Chain Gang of 1974: 2019–present: Pollen, Honey Moon Drips, and Heavenward

 Of “From Here Who Knows”.
 This was the last monthly single, and there was not another single in August.
 Instead of releasing a single in August, Mohager instead announces an upcoming EP entitled “Pollen”.
 The album would consist of the earlier singles “Heaven”, “Burn Out”, and “Ordinary Fools, Pt.
 2”, along with a new song titled “Hide Tonight”.
 The EP was released September 6, 2019.
 Later next month, Mohager announced a new album, and also stated the album would be coming sometime in 2020.
-The album title is still unknown, but the word “Honey” can be seen as part of the album title in Mohager’s Instagram story.
-The album will have 12 tracks, and the remaining singles that weren’t on the “Pollen” EP would be included on the album.
+The album title is still unknown, but the word “Honey” can be seen as part of the album title in Mohager's Instagram story.
+The album will have 12 tracks, and the remaining singles that weren't on the “Pollen” EP would be included on the album.
 “Such A Shame”, “YDLMA”, and “From Here Who Knows”.
 Also, Mohager released “20:25”, a collaborative Single with Flux Pavilion and What So Not.

 On April 15, 2020, the single "4AM, Still Lonely" was released with the announcement of the fifth studio album, Honey Moon Drips, which was released on May 29, 2020.

 In August 2020, Mohager announced his new band Heavenward, a grunge and alternative rock project.
 He released the debut single "Hole" on September 2, 2020.
 Another song, "In a Dream", was released on October 14.
 Each of the tracks feature contributions from his former Teenage Wrist band mates.

+On June 16, 2023, Heavenward released their debut album, Pyrophonics.